Kori-San/wikapi/README.md

-# wikapi
+# Wikapi
-An API about storing words and their translations
+An API about storing words and their translations.